ivancho222/clase12-de-febrero/README.md

 |      ...        | To<To1 |         To<To1        |
 |      ...        |   ...  |  (To1-To2)/(2)>0.08   |

+Tabla 1.
+Condiciones del sistema.

-*Con el metodo de cascada muy rara ves se sobre pasa del setpoint
+* Con el metodo de cascada muy rara ves se sobre pasa del setpoint

 ### 3.3 LAZO CERRADO